xiaq/coffee-script/UPDATING.md

 ./bin/cake test
 ```

 1. You're good to push if it all looks good.
-     a.
 First commit all the new changes post-rebase with:
 ```sh
 git commit -a
 ```

-     a.
-Then do a push to the *<b>iced</b>* branch.
+1. Then do a push to the *<b>iced</b>* branch.
 ```sh
 git push origin iced
 ```